Wyne10/WyneAnimator/README.md

 ![Alt Text](https://i.imgur.com/yn6v2z0.png)

 Then you have to pass a condition object (object that being used to check condition) and animated component (component that will be animated).
-Animator will parse the entire component and show you something like this:
+Animator will parse all the __PROPERTIES__ of component and show you something like this:

 ![Alt Text](https://i.imgur.com/bFqtNlF.png)